matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 [User ID](https://piwik.org/docs/user-id/) is a feature in Piwik that lets you connect together a given user's data collected from multiple devices and multiple browsers.
 There are two steps to implementing User ID:

 - You must assign a unique and persistent non-empty string that represents each logged-in user.
 Typically, this ID will be an email address or a username provided by your authentication system.
+- You must set the user ID for each pageview, otherwise the pageview will be tracked without the user ID set.
 - You must then pass this User ID string to Piwik via the `setUserId` method call just before calling track* function, for example:

 ```javascript